auth0/docs/articles/native-platforms/ios-swift/09-mfa.md

 ### Done!

 Piece of cake, wasn't it?
-Now you should get a google authenticator screen when you try to login with social providers in your app using [Lock-iOS](https://github.com/auth0/Lock.iOS-OSX).
+Now you should get a Google Authenticator screen when you try to login with social providers in your app using [Lock-iOS](https://github.com/auth0/Lock.iOS-OSX).

 ![MFA Rule Screenshot](/media/articles/mfa/mfa-native/mfa-native-09.png)